 The importance of this point cannot be underestimated.
 Irrelevant of whether you have a strong credit history or not, not being on the electoral roll will be a hammer blow to your chances of mortgage approval.

 This is because banks and lenders will look to the electoral roll to verify your identity.
 There’s no reason why you wouldn’t do this, it’s free and will usually take about a month to implement.
-We recommend getting this done sooner rather than later.
-You can register to vote online via the GOV.UK website.
+We recommend registering to vote sooner rather than later.

 It’s worth double checking that your address is up to date too, even if you know you’re on the electoral roll.
 The last thing you want is for a mortgage application to be rejected because your contact details aren’t accurate.